Daintee: History

+Daintee Limited, a family owned and operated company, was founded in 1984, in collaboration with English confectionary firm Barker and Dobson.
+In 1996 it was renamed Daintee Foods Limited.
+In 2020 the company was acquired by Sunshine Holdings for Rs.
+1.7 billion, through Watawal Tea Ceylon, a subsidiary of Sunshine Holdings.

-Daintee Limited was founded in 1984 and Daintee Foods Limited in 1996 with the aim of providing the Sri Lankan market with new and improved quality sugar confectionery products.
-The companies now produce a very large product range consisting of over 75 products such as candies, toffees, jellies, chocolates, gum, desserts, biscuits, sugar free confectionery, snacks, breakfast cereals, teas, and noodles.
+The company now produce a very large product range consisting of over 75 products such as candies, toffees, jellies, chocolates, gum, desserts, biscuits, sugar free confectionery, snacks, breakfast cereals, teas, and noodles.
 These are marketed in Sri Lanka as well as several other countries under brand names such as Daintee, Milady, Bensons, Chito, X-tra, Mr Bitz, Longlive and Denmi.

-Some of the products are noted for their health benefits, especially for diabetics.
+Daintee maintains a 40 percent market share in toffees and sweets in Sri Lanka.

 Sugar Free Confectionery

 In 2010 Daintee launched a range of sugar free confectionery under the brand name Longlive.
-The products contain xylitol, a premium sugar substitute that has been recommended as promoting dental health.
+The products contain xylitol, a sugar substitute that has been claimed as promoting dental health.

-Xylitol is a type of carbohydrate (C5H12O5) that is naturally found in many plants and animals, including those that are part of the human diet.
-For example, it is found in mushrooms, sweet corn, berries, cauliflower.

-No matter what we eat, 5-15g is made in our bodies every day during normal metabolism.

-Xylitol has a very low glycemic index of 13 compared to glucose which has an index of 100.

-Xylitol is also low in calories: sugar has 4kcal/g whereas xylitol has just 2.4kcal/g.

-Xylitol is also able to reduce the risk of dental caries (tooth decay).

-For example, during a study in Finland, over 100 young adults were either given chewing gum made with sucrose (sugar) gum or xylitol.
-The people who ate sucrose gum had nearly three times as many decayed, missing or filled teeth than the people who ate xylitol gum.